The mission of Tennessee Temple University is to provide Christ-centered

 Non-academic grievances cover a wide range of situations.
-This type of grievance may include problems with another student, complaints against other TTU staff members other than faculty, grievances regarding the business office or student development and so forth.
+This type of grievance may include problems with another student, complaints against other TTU staff members other than faculty, grievances regarding the business office or student development.
 Any grievance not related to academics falls under this category.
 Students are encouraged to file grievances in a timely manner.
 Non-academic grievances may be filed up to 6 months after the problematic incident occurs.

 NOTE: Should any situation arise in which a student fears for his or her safety or well-being, that student should not hesitate to involve other parties such as security or law enforcement.
 Student safety is a top priority.

 Levels of Grievances